genomicsclass/book/pages/adjusting_with_linar_models.md

 ## Number of selected genes on chrX: 8
 ```

-Note the great improvement in specificity (less false positives) without much loss in sensitivity (we still find many chrY genes)
+Note the great improvement in specificity (less false positives) without much loss in sensitivity (we still find many chrY genes).
+However, we stil see some bias in the histogram.
+In the following sections we will see that month does not perfectly account for the batch effect and better estimates are possible.

 ## A note on computing efficiency